 If you enjoy staring at the night sky, you may be disappointed in your view, depending on where you live.
-Cities and a rising world population have given birth to light pollution that makes the night sky incredibly difficult to see, especially if you want to locate a particular planet or star.
+Cities and a rising world population have given birth to light pollution, making the night sky incredibly difficult to see, especially if you want to locate a particular planet or star.

-Well, a new website is hoping to help you find the perfect stargazing spot so you can see the Milky Way or Big Dipper free of light pollution.
+A new website hopes to help you find the perfect stargazing spot to see the Milky Way or Big Dipper free of light pollution.
 Here is how to find the ideal location to view the night sky.

 Dark Site Finder

 DarkSiteFinder.com was created by a fellow stargazer who wanted to be free of the light pollution in big cities and find the perfect places around him to get a good glimpse of the universe.

 RELATED: 5 best weather apps for iPhone and Android

 The website covers international locations to find the perfect viewing spot anywhere.
 The areas are broken down by color scale — the darker the color scale, the better the viewing possibilities.

 The website does warn that while the places listed are optimal for viewing the sky free of light pollution, it doesn’t consider certain factors that can affect what you see, like humidity and localized lights.

 The overall map can seem a little complicated, but thankfully the owner has created a handy map information page to walk you through how to use it.
 You can access that here.